cockroachdb/docs/cockroachcloud/free-faqs.md

 ### Is my cluster isolated?
 Does it share resources with any other clusters?

-CockroachCloud Free is a multi-tenant offering and resources are shared between clusters.
+CockroachCloud Free (beta) is a multi-tenant offering and resources are shared between clusters.

 ## Cluster maintenance

 ### How do I add nodes?

-You cannot add nodes to your CockroachCloud Free cluster, and there is an upper limit of usage of up to 1 vCPU and 5GB storage.
+You cannot add nodes to your CockroachCloud Free (beta) cluster, and there is an upper limit of usage of up to 1 vCPU and 5GB storage.
 If you exceed this limit or want a more powerful cluster, you can create a cluster using the paid version of [CockroachCloud](create-your-cluster.html).

-### Can I upgrade my cluster from CockroachCloud Free to the paid version of CockroachCloud?
+### Can I upgrade my cluster from CockroachCloud Free (beta) to the paid version of CockroachCloud?

-At this time, a CockroachCloud Free cluster cannot be upgraded.
-In the future, you will have the ability to move from CockroachCloud Free to a paid version of CockroachCloud.
+At this time, a CockroachCloud Free (beta) cluster cannot be upgraded.
+In the future, you will have the ability to move from CockroachCloud Free (beta) to a paid version of CockroachCloud.

 ## Product features

 ### Are partitioning or change data capture available to me?

-No, change data capture and partitioning are not available on CockroachCloud Free clusters, but will be in the future.
+No, change data capture and partitioning are not available on CockroachCloud Free (beta) clusters, but will be in the future.

 ### Do you have a UI?
 How can I see details?

 Yes, you can view and your clusters in the [CockroachCloud Console](https://cockroachlabs.cloud/).

-### Can I backup my CockroachCloud Free cluster?
+### Can I backup my CockroachCloud Free (beta) cluster?
 Does Cockroach Labs take backups of my cluster?

-Cockroach Labs takes full cluster backups of all CockroachCloud Free clusters for our own purposes.
-Currently, these backups are not available to you and you cannot backup and restore a CockroachCloud Free cluster yourself.
+Cockroach Labs takes full cluster backups of all CockroachCloud Free (beta) clusters for our own purposes.
+Currently, these backups are not available to you and you cannot backup and restore a CockroachCloud Free (beta) cluster yourself.
 We expect to support user-initiated backup and restore of free clusters in the future.

 In the meantime, you can run a [`SELECT`](../v20.2/select.html) statement using the [`--format=csv` flag](../v20.2/cockroach-sql.html#general) to print the output into a file.
 For example: